stayyule/RL-DQN/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The Agent is a DQN written in [pytorch](https://https://pytorch.org).
-This DQN models can get an average of 15+ points over 100 consecutive episodes.

 This repository is also a project of Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, check out for more instructions there.

 ### Installation